unboundsecurity/unbound-integration/data-collectors/ciphertrace/README.md

 The following components are required:
 - Maven 3 or newer
 - Java 1.8 or newer
+- CipherTrace API key (used when starting the CASP data collector)

 ## Building and running
 Use the following procedure to install the jar files to local Maven repository.